 Mice are small, fast and smart and hence we use the term to represent “Models of Intermediate Complexity for Ecosystem assessments” (MICE), with these models having a tactical focus, including use as ecosystem assessment tools.
 MICE are context- and question-driven and limit complexity by restricting the focus to those components of the ecosystem needed to address the main effects of the management question under consideration.

 They therefore have an intermediate level of complexity in representation of biological, physical and human components, compared with the CATS (Complex Assessment Tools) such as Atlantis who are good at strategic planning and RATS (Relegate All Top Species) (that stay down and avoid the top predators) that focus on lower trophic levels only.
 MICE focus on the sweet spot in the variance –complexity trade-off (Collie et al. 2014).
-MICE are also actively on the move with a growing number of examples being developed both within Australia and for other systems, including as part of the Belmont GULLS project focused on exploring adaptations to reduce vulnerability of marine-dependent coastal communities.
+There are a growing number of examples being developed both within Australia and for other systems.

 Making MICE social – SOPI

 Consistent with the MICE philosophy of focusing on key interactions, we can extend these models into the human domain.
-We are developing this approach drawing on the social science Sense of Place concept (van Putten et al. 2018), which describes the emotions associated with a place.
+To illustrate the concept, we developed an approach drawing on the social science Sense of Place concept (van Putten et al. 2018), which describes the emotions associated with a place.
 It is a combination of characteristics that makes a place special and unique.
-We have developed a conceptual framework for investigating how socio-psychological processes may influence ecosystem dynamics using a Sense of Place Index (SoPI) to capture feedback in a marine SES model.
+Our conceptual framework investigates how socio-psychological processes may influence ecosystem dynamics using a Sense of Place Index (SoPI) to capture feedback in a marine SES model.
 The psychological characteristics captured by the sense of place concept have important, practical implications for predicting the long-term dynamics of managed resources.

 MICE Application map